Fast Food Club Fast Food Club

 © Jam Down Foodie

 Brown sugar, pineapple, and maraschino cherries turned meat into dessert cosplay.
 Holiday tables glowed like store windows and stuck to your fingers.
-The glaze caramelized into a candy shell around dinner.

 Today we chase balance, acidity, and restraint.
 Yet one slice taps pure memory like a jukebox.
-You will pretend to prefer subtlety and take another bite.

 Gelatin desserts